Prajjwal-Rimal/Git-GitHub/README.md

 After using the add all the changes have been tracked and are ready to be comitted to the repository

 commit -> save file in git <br>
 git commit -m "message" // used to add messages.
-Messages are needed to commit.messsage generally includes what and a why is the commit necessary
+Messages are needed to commit.messsage generally includes what and a why is the commit necessary<br>
+git commit -m "message" -m "description" // used to add a message or a description <br>
+This makes the code save locally

 push -> upload files to the repository from the device being used <br>